-- Improved overall cybersecurity at the State Treasurer's Office.
-Upgraded firewalls and networking, completed a third-party security review, and mitigated identified flaws in security. - The \$1.9 million Treasury Management Module project commenced in the third quarter of 2016, with plans to complete it in late 2017. - Successfully passed the State Fire Marshal's annual inspection. - Successfully passed the Risk Management Division Annual Audit. - Training for staff included policy and procedure revisions, emergency evacuation and general office safety, safe lifting methods, civil rights, and defensive driving. - The State Treasurer's Office participated in the United Blood Services Drive.
+- Improved overall cybersecurity at the State Treasurer's Office. - Completed a third-party security review, and mitigated identified flaws in security. - Commenced the \$1.9 million Treasury Management Module project in the third quarter of 2016, with plans to complete it in early 2018.